-By plotting Mocapgrams [19] (a graph in which position coordinates of each marker are normalised and projected onto an RGB colorspace) it was possible to do a preliminary analysis and observe recurring patterns and periodicities in the motion data.
-Fig. 4 shows full Mocapgrams for the performances of the expert violinist and of one of the neophytes (top left and top right graphs respectively).
+By plotting Mocapgrams [20] (a graph in which position coordinates of each marker are normalised and projected onto an RGB colorspace) it was possible to do a preliminary analysis and observe recurring patterns and periodicities in the motion data.
+Fig. 6 shows full Mocapgrams for the performances of the expert violinist and of one of the neophytes (top left and top right graphs respectively) on Vivaldi's Violin Concerto excerpt (henceforth 'first stimulus').
 Regular colour patterns in the horizontal rows corresponding to each marker suggest periodicity in certain parts of the body and the instrument.
-As an example, the thinnest pattern can be observed in the right elbow and wrist (labeled '14_Rarm_elb' and '18_Rarm_ulna' respectively), which is consistent with the pattern visible in the bow markers ('51_bow_tip' and '52_bow_frog').
-This shows, expectably, a certain coherence in the movement of the bow and the arm that holds it as well as high frequency periodicity caused by the repetitive bowing movements.
-Similarly, it is straightforward to notice that the left toe of the expert ('27_Lfoot_toe') changes position only three times throughout the whole take at irregular intervals.
+As an example, the thinnest pattern can be observed in the right elbow and wrist joints (labeled '7\R\elbow\J' and '8\R\wrist\J' respectively), which is consistent with the pattern visible in the bow markers ('22\bow\tip\J' and '23\bow\frog\J').
+This shows, expectably, a certain coherence in the movement of the bow and the arm that holds it, as well as high frequency periodicity caused by the repetitive bowing movements.
+Similarly, it is straightforward to notice that the left toe of the expert ('14\L\toe\J') changes position only three times throughout the whole take.